fresheneesz/bip-efficient-bitcoin-vaults/SAS-with-emulated-bbv.md

 * In normal cases, only two transactions needed in total - one on each chain.
 * In failure cases, up to five transactions in total may be needed.
+* Alice can consider the transaction complete after 1 day.
-* The transaction can only be considered fully complete when Bob spends the `Bob Success` spend-path.
+* Bob can only consider the transaction fully complete when he spends the `Bob Success` spend-path.
 Until then, Bob must watch the chain for Alice attempting to cheat.
 * Recovery normally does not require any secrets - recovery should be possible from just the seed.
 * Alice must keep track of a secret for a period of time until either Bob sends the "ALTC to Alice" transaction (and it is confirmed) or until Alice sends the "Alice Revoke Success" transaction.
 In practice, this could normally take well under an hour (or some small fraction of whatever smaller timeout is chosen).